pop-os/icon-theme/README.md

 sudo ninja -C "build" install
 ```

-By default it installs to `/usr/`, but you can specify a different directory with a prefix like `/usr/local` or `$HOME/.local`, for example:
+By default the theme installs to `/usr/`, but you can specify a different directory with a prefix like `/usr/local` or `$HOME/.local`, for example:

 ```sh
 meson -Dprefix=$HOME/.local build